-This song royally sucks Dasher’s donkey-sized dick, and if you come around here singing it, your anus is also gonna find itself on the losing end of my size 12 Sketchers because there ain’t nothing fun about riding in a one-horse open sleigh.
+This song royally sucks Dasher’s donkey-sized dick, and if you come around here singing it, your anus is gonna find itself on the losing end of a splintered mop handle coated in Tabasco because ain’t nothing fun about riding in a one-horse open sleigh.

 Who in holy goddamn hell prefers that as their primary mode of conveyance?
 My 1991 Chevy Camaro IROC-Z has a 5.7 liter, 350 cubic-inch engine worth 230 goddamn horses, so just what in the hell makes you think that I would want to sit behind a paltry single horse who’ll shit at least half a dozen times between my house and the nearest 7-Eleven on a midnight run for another case of Strough’s?

 You’d have more luck picking up pussy driving a Toyota Yaris than you would with some lame-ass sleigh towed by a school-girl’s idea of a loving pet.

 Exhibit C: Santa Claus is Coming to Town

 According to this song, I had better neither pout nor cry in the days leading up to Christmas, but come the 26th of December, it’s up to me to convince myself that my life isn’t a total failure and that I shouldn’t climb to the top of the nearest bell tower with a banana clip and start picking off all of the simian shit-eaters who consistently make my life miserable.

 Also, the only person who should know whether I’m awake or sleeping is that Vietnamese guy who lives down the street and has a penchant for peeking into neighbors’ windows at four in the morning.
 Furthermore, he doesn’t have any reindeer, and the only “gifts” he tends to leave behind are cigarette butts and the occasional semen stain beneath the sill.